carlinbrr/book-social-network/docs/local-development.md

   cd apps/api
 ```

 Run the Spring Boot application using the **dev** profile and the required database resources on the classpath.
-Note: Replace *BASE_PATH* with your own path.

 ```bash
   ./mvnw spring-boot:run \